SNAP Benefit Extension

 All determination for SNAP eligibility is done with the county or state agency.
-UC's One Stop staff cannot qualify you for SNAP.
+UC's OEnrollment Services staff cannot qualify you for SNAP.

-However, when working with your agency, One Stop (email@example.com; 513-556-1000; virtual meeting options) can assist you in accessing verification of enrollment and financial aid criteria used in determining eligibility.
+However, when working with your agency, Enrollment Services (email@example.com; 513-556-1000) can assist you in accessing verification of enrollment and financial aid criteria used in determining eligibility.

 Students should work closely with their caseworker in the county or state agency that manages SNAP benefits in order to complete SNAP applications and get clear instructions on necessary documents to verify eligibility.
-It will save students, the county agency, and One Stop staff time if you have a clear accounting of what is necessary so that One Stop staff can best direct you in accessing documentation, when needed.
+It will save students, the county agency, and Enrollment Services staff time if you have a clear accounting of what is necessary so that Enrollment Services staff can best direct you in accessing documentation, when needed.

 It is the student's responsibility to apply for and meet any requirements for SNAP benefits as determined by the county or state agency.

 This information is shared to inform students of expanded eligibility for SNAP benefit consideration.
-However, the UC Student Financial Aid Office or One Stop cannot approve a student for SNAP benefits.
+However, the UC Student Financial Aid Office or Enrollment Services cannot approve a student for SNAP benefits.

-While One Stop can assist you in locating documentation that may be requested, it is important to work with your county or state agency that determines SNAP eligibility to make application and understand verification and documentation requirements for certification and recertification of eligibility.
+While Enrollment Services can assist you in locating documentation that may be requested, it is important to work with your county or state agency that determines SNAP eligibility to make application and understand verification and documentation requirements for certification and recertification of eligibility.

-Students are also responsible for working with their caseworker to understand any necessary steps for continuing benefit coverage especially with the change of current academic year from 2020-21 (through summer 2021) to 2021-22 (beginning fall 2021).
+Students are also responsible for working with their caseworker to understand any necessary steps for continuing benefit coverage especially with the change of current academic year and the new FAFSA.